cyclejs-community/component-combinators/README.md

  # Tests
  Tests are performed with good old `QUnit`, i.e. in the browser.
-This allows debugging code in the browser, and also the possbility in a debugging session to actually display some components' output directly in the DOM (vs. looking at some virtual representation of the DOM).
+This allows debugging code in the browser, and also the possibility in a debugging session to actually display some components' output directly in the DOM (vs. looking at some virtual representation of the DOM).
 To run the available tests, in the root directory, type :